Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-To account for the increased diversification which accompanies the reshaping of the network, I turn to the multiple-destination model.
-The first observation is that when moving from 2000 to the 2014 network, the model predicts a decline in industries' effective demand shocks.
-As the destination exposure becomes less concentrated, for a given level of volatility of destination shocks, the volatility of $\eta_r^i$ declines by 4\% from 0.13 to 0.125.
-Absent other changes, this should translate directly into a 4\% decline in output growth volatility.
-However, the network changes between 2000 and 2014 also increase supply chain length so that the output response to changes in demand increases from 1.34 to 1.37 and output growth volatility only drops by 1.8\%.
-Intuitively, while reshaping the network induces a higher diversification of demand shocks, whose volatility declines, it also increases the average distance from consumers and, therefore, upstream amplification.
-The latter effect mitigates the volatility gains from higher diversification.
-In the second counterfactual, increasing inventories while fixing the network structure implies no change in demand exposure and a significant increase in output volatility as firms respond to demand shocks significantly more, from 1.34 to 1.40, for a 1pp increase in the growth rate of demand.
-As a consequence, output growth volatility increases by 4.1\%.
-The last counterfactual, allowing for both changes in the network and increasing inventories, suggests that the reduction in effective demand volatility is more than offset by the increases in supply chain length and inventories so that the volatility of output growth rises by 2.3\%.
-This is driven by a significant increase in the output change triggered by a change in demand, from 1.34 to 1.43, driven by the rise in inventories and the longer supply chains.
+To account for the increased diversification that accompanies the reshaping of the network, I turn to the multiple-destination model.
+The first observation is that when moving from 2000 to the 2014 network, the model predicts a decline in industries' effective demand shock volatility.
+As the destination exposure becomes less concentrated, for a given level of volatility of destination shocks $\eta_{jt}$, the volatility of $\eta_r^i$ declines by 3.9\% from 0.13 to 0.125.
+Absent other changes, this should translate directly into a 3.9\% decline in output growth volatility.
+However, the network changes between 2000 and 2014 also increase supply chain length so that the output elasticity increases from 1.31 to 1.34 and output growth volatility only drops by 2.9\%.
+Intuitively, while reshaping the network induces a higher diversification of demand shocks, whose volatility declines, it also increases the average distance from consumers and, therefore, upstream amplification by 2.3\%.
+The latter effect mitigates the volatility decline from higher diversification.
+In the second counterfactual, increasing inventories while fixing the network structure implies no change in demand exposure and a significant increase in output volatility as the output elasticity increases by 4.7\% from 1.31 to 1.37.
+As a consequence, output growth volatility increases by 4.6\%.
+Finally, the last counterfactual, allowing for both changes in the network and increasing inventories, suggests that the reduction in effective demand volatility is more than offset by the increases in supply chain length and inventories so that the volatility of output growth rises by 2.4\%.
+This is driven by a significant increase in the output change triggered by a change in demand of 6.9\%, from 1.31 to 1.4, driven by the rise in inventories and the longer supply chains.